Valmik2004/Infosys-Springboard-Internship/README.md

 ---

 ## 🧠 Learning Objectives
-- Strengthen understanding of the Machine Learning ppipeline
+- Strengthen understanding of the Machine Learning pipeline
 - Gain practical exposure to real-world data handling
 - Apply NLP concepts for text-based data analysis
 - Develop confidence in using libraries like `pandas`, `scikit-learn`, and `nltk`